yjunyeu/tp/docs/DeveloperGuide.md

 **MSS**

-1. User request to sort the address book.
+1. User request to sort the address book in ascending lexicographical order.
 2. NUSConnect sorts the address book in ascending lexicographical order.

    Use case ends.